ULIP Charges

 What is a ULIP?

-Unit Linked Insurance Plan (ULIP) is a hybrid financial product that combines the benefits of life insurance and investment.
+A Unit Linked Insurance Plan (ULIP) is a hybrid financial product that combines the benefits of life insurance and investment.
 When you invest in a ULIP, a portion of your premium goes towards providing life insurance coverage, while the remaining amount is invested in a selection of equity, debt, or balanced funds based on your risk appetite and investment goals.
 ULIPs offer the flexibility to switch between different funds, allowing investors to take advantage of market opportunities.
 The performance of the invested funds determines the returns on your investment.
+Understanding the meaning of ULIP plans help you stay financially secure and gain market-linked returns.

 What are the ULIP charges?